Wondering how to see Rome in 3 days?

 So we'll head to Sciascia Caffè for the perfect coffee and a pastry.

-First, it's near the Ottaviano metro stop.
 Second, it's famous for serving up some of Rome's best coffee.
 And that's saying a lot!

 I opted for a small-group tour, so we can hear the guide up close, and also have a better chance to ask questions.

 (If you want to save money, you can also opt for the Vatican Museums' audio guide, which isn't bad.)